Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Camera obscura and lenses.md

 Set Up

 - Position the darkroom, and the camera obscura lens, such that it is looking out on a brightly lit, active area with, if possible, plenty of depth for varying focus.
-Ideally it's a good idea not to let people (parents/ demonstrators) congregte just in front of the lens... out of focus legs blocking most of the picture aren't very exciting!
+Ideally it's a good idea not to let people (parents/ demonstrators) congregate just in front of the lens... out of focus legs blocking most of the picture aren't very exciting!

 - Cut a hole for the lens at about child's eye level (or find a suitable hole), and tape the lens and sheath in place.